 Peers On Wellness (POW) is a student leadership program devoted to promoting health and educating fellow Babson students on a range of wellness topics.
 POWs are educators, leaders, role models, and resources to the Babson community.
 Wellness & Prevention Services Staff advise the POWs .

 POWs promote health, balance, and wellbeing through programming, education, and leadership.
 As advocates, we adapt to the ever changing needs of the diverse Babson community to elevate student wellness as a priority for the undergraduate population.

-As POWs, we strive to empower our peers community to prioritize health and wellness during their Babson Career.
+As POWs, we strive to empower our peers to prioritize health and wellness during their Babson Career.
 We believe that valuing health and personal wellbeing contributes to success, meaning that we want students to be well, so they can do well.

 Programs & Services

 POW provides educational programs and workshops by request for student organizations, residence halls, and other groups.
 Email email@example.com to request a program.

 POW also facilitates Got Your BAC and Positive Consent workshops at fall and spring orientations for incoming first year, transfer, and exchange students.

 POWs are a private resource and trained to listen and help get students connected to more support.
 POWs are available to listen, answer questions, give information, talk to someone privately about a personal concern, and distribute safer sex products, sleep kits, and other materials.

 POW Party Grants

 Eating is a great way to reduce harms related to drinking alcohol.
 POW Party Grants fund food and water for student parties, whether or not alcohol is being served.
 Visit the POW Party Grant webpage to learn more.